nilsfriess/ParGibbs/python/README.md

 ```

 ## A basic example
 Below is a simple Python script that demonstrates the usage.
+See also [here](</examples/python/Python example.ipynb>) for a Jupyter notebook.

 ```python
 from petsc4py import PETSc